 We absolutely do support the right of consumers to choose food that is healthy and nutritious.
 And although we do not sell food products directly to consumers, we support food companies’ decisions to voluntarily label food products for the presence or absence of GMOs, based on their customers’ choices.
-This type of marketing claim is often used to promote one type of product over another, and is unrelated to health or safety.
-Some companies have opted to voluntarily label food as “USDA organic” or “Non-GMO Project Verified” for their consumers who opt for food that is not made with GMOs.
+This type of marketing claim is often used to promote one type of product over another and is unrelated to health or safety.
+Some companies have opted to voluntarily label food as “USDA Organic” for their consumers who opt for food that is not made with GMOs.

-We do support mandatory labeling of food, including GMO food, if such food presents a safety risk to a certain population, for example those allergic to a food ingredient.
-But there has never been any evidence linking a food safety or health risk to the consumption of GMO foods.
-There are hundreds of independent studies that demonstrate this (check out independent studies at BioFortified), in addition to the determinations from scientific and regulatory authorities around the world that GMO foods on the market are as safe and nutritious as their non GMO counterparts [see FDA information here].
-There have been a few studies that have asserted such a risk exists but each of these studies has been found not to be credible, essentially “debunked” by the global scientific community.
+We do support mandatory labeling of food, including GM food, if such food presents a safety risk to a certain population—for example, those allergic to a food ingredient.
+But there has never been any evidence linking a food-safety or health risk to the consumption of GM foods.
+There are hundreds of independent studies that demonstrate this (check out independent studies at Biofortified), in addition to the determinations from scientific and regulatory authorities around the world that GM foods on the market are as safe and nutritious as their non-GM counterparts (see FDA information here).
+A few studies have asserted that such a risk exists, but each of these studies has been found not to be credible, essentially “debunked” by the global scientific community.

 - Long-term toxicity of a Roundup herbicide and a Roundup-tolerant genetically modified maize by Gilles-Eric Séralini (original paper, rebuttals and official retraction)